 Owner · 1984–Present

 Provided audio mixing and supervision for client companies including: CBS Sports (national locations), Touchstone Pictures (Los Angeles), Van Cliburn Competition (Fort Worth), HCJB (Quito), and Grayson-Hollingsworth (Dallas).
 Mixed television broadcasts with top artists and/or orchestras.
 Recorded and mixed several albums, including some with full orchestra.
 Designed the live mixing system, pre-production tape playback portions, rented and installed the equipment and supervised the audio for the live broadcast of the Miss Louisiana Pageant and Miss Mississippi Pageant.
+Recorded numerous classical music concerts on location.

 Hope For The Heart, Inc.